FIRST MATE —— YACHT CLUB

 Luke's earliest mentor on the ferries.
 Became captain of the biggest sailing vessel in the world.
 Talks about the leap from professional yachting to what actually matters on the water.

-Episode 5 · Coming 2025
+Episode 5 · Coming soon

 R